-Our wonderful counters had arrived!
+Our wonderful counters have arrived!

-In case you missed Monday’s post, you can check out the beautiful counters here.
+You can check out the beautiful counters here.

 We needed a kitchen sink.
 Like anything else in a renovation, there are so many choices!

 After a bit of searching, we found a winner!

 Here are some things we considered when looking at kitchen sink options:

 We had picked a stainless steel sink during our Cincinnati kitchen renovation, and we ended up not like it.
 It got scratched up so quickly.

 Going along with our all white kitchen theme this time, we wanted a white kitchen sink.